If you need help, homeschool mom, Season #5 of the Homeschool Mama Self-Care Podcast, is dedicated to you.

 - How Kristen Neff Informs My Homeschool with Self-Compassion

-- Homeschool Mama Self-Care: Nurturing the Nurturer (my book of encouragement)
+- My book: Homeschool Mama Self-Care: Nurturing the Nurturer (my book of encouragement)

 - How Rachel Gathercole Informs my Homeschool (teaching me about socialization)